-- E. Limitation on trucks and specialty equipment. - Trucks and/or trailers exceeding four tons empty weight shall not be stored or parked outdoors, with the following exceptions: - a.
-Trucks used in farming the property on which they are located. - b.
+- or parked outdoors, with the following exceptions: - Trucks used in farming the property on which they are located. - b.
 Trucks used in conjunction with a permitted use. - c.
 Trucks engaged in moving household goods or making deliveries. - d.
-A single tractor trailer may be parked on a lot if the owner and driver reside at the address, and it is parked on the buildable area of the lot, in the side or rear yard, at least 200 feet from the footprint of any dwelling on another lot (as measured in a straight line). - 2.
-Earth moving equipment, tractors, or other heavy construction vehicles shall not be stored or parked outdoors, with the following exceptions: - a.
+A single tractor trailer may be parked on a lot if the owner and driver reside at the address, and it is parked on the buildable area of the lot, in the side or rear yard, at least 200 feet from the footprint of any dwelling on another lot (as measured in a straight line). - Earth moving equipment, tractors, or other heavy construction vehicles shall not be stored or parked outdoors, with the following exceptions: - a.
 During construction under an active building permit and/or land disturbance permit. - b.
 Equipment used in farming the property on which they are located. - Recreational vehicles, campers, buses (including school buses), trailers, boats, and boat trailers may be parked or stored only under the following conditions: - a.
-That such vehicles are not used as living quarters. - b.
-That the location of the parking or storage area shall be in the buildable area of the lot.
+That such vehicles are not used as living quarters. - That the location of the parking or storage area shall be in the buildable area of the lot.